rgryta/Check-Bump/README.md

 ## About

 Want to add version bump checks to your CI/CD pipeline?
 This packages makes it easy.
-Simply execute `check-vbump` within a directory where your `pyproject.toml` is located.
+Simply execute `check-bump` within a directory where your `pyproject.toml` is located.

 If there was a version bump, process will finish with exit code 0 - read stdout for the new version.
 Otherwise, process will finish with exit code 1.